What’s happening now?

-To provide the space for the new full-time bus and turn lane, parking on the north side of SE Madison street will be removed.
-Parking will be available on the south side of SE Madison between SE 11th and 6th avenues all hours of the day except 6 a.m. to 10 a.m. and 4 p.m. to 6 p.m.
+To provide the space for the new full-time bus and turn lane, parking on the north side of SE Madison street was be removed.
+Parking is available on the south side of SE Madison between SE 11th and 6th avenues all hours of the day except 6 a.m. to 10 a.m. and 4 p.m. to 6 p.m.
 Monday through Friday.
 This design will allow for an additional travel lane for westbound traffic when it is most needed during the morning and evening rush.

 SE Hawthorne and Madison Multimodal Improvements project is one of two projects taking place along SE Hawthorne in 2021.
 The Hawthorne Pave & Paint project is also currently under construction between 24th and 50th avenues.

 Map showing where improvements are coming to SE Hawthorne Boulevard this year.
 Hawthorne and Madison Multimodal Improvements project, between the Hawthorne Bridge and 12th Avenue (solid blue line to the left) will upgrade pedestrian crossings, bike lanes, and bus lanes.
 The Hawthorne Pave & Paint project, between 24th and 50th avenues (solid orange line to the right), including 180 ADA-compliant curb ramps, repaving, and restriping to new lane configuration.